paulaime/awesome-privacy/README.md

 ### Aliases

 * [SimpleLogin](https://simplelogin.io) – A tool to easily create aliases for your email.
+Allows 15 aliases at one time.
 * [AnonAddy](https://anonaddy.com) – A tool to create aliases that forward to their email address.
+Allows unlimited aliases.
 * [Firefox Relay](https://relay.firefox.com) – Create aliases, and randomly generated email addresses that forward to your real inbox.
+Allows 5 aliases at one time.

 ### Temporary email